mar1n3r0/go-json-rest-middleware-formjson/README.md

 Example 2

-Only check specific route and request Type.
+Only check specific path and method.
 This will be the most likely use case.
 You should use json content wherever possible, but if you MUST interact with form data on a specific endpoint, you can handle it this way.

 	formJsonMiddleware := &formJson.MiddleWare{}